cnbeining/autotimecode/README.md

 # autotimecode

-Video to aligned timecode(SRT) with transcription in 3 clicks.
+Video to aligned timecode(SRT), transcription and translation in 4 clicks.

 Minimal intrusive to your current workflow.
 Granular API exposure.
 Modularized.